nicodewet/asp-dotnet-zero-timing-gitpitch/PITCHME.md

 ## Lean Enterprise Caveat

-- Waterfall works when copying a proven idea
+- Waterfall works when perfecting a proven idea or well understood domain
 - Re-use existing software to move fast

+Note:

+Using the word perfecting in the sense that if you come second you are not copying.
+Its easier since you can observe the incumbent and enhance a business model with software.

+Could mention the ISP domain in with open source software such as freeradius and dd-wrt.

 ---